cybernetic-m/arc_lmpc/README.md

 ![Demo](gif_images/gif_race.gif)

 # Best Lap
-In best lap we're plotting the lap=30
+In best lap we're plotting the lap=30 and the evolutions of velocity, acceleration, steering angle and distance from the center of the track (n)

 ![Demo](gif_images/lap_gif.gif)

-# Water Fall Track
+# Waterfall Track
-In this plots it's possible to see the evolution of the trajectories in the Water Fall Track.
+In this plots it's possible to see the evolution of the trajectories in the Waterfall Track (Lap 1, 10, 22).
 ![Alt Text](gif_images/track1traj.png)

 # Tornado Circuit
-In this plots it's possible to see the evolution of the trajectories in the Tornado Circuit.
+In this plots it's possible to see the evolution of the trajectories in the Tornado Circuit (Lap 1, 10, 25).
 ![Alt Text](gif_images/track2traj.png)

 # Monza Circuit
-In this plots it's possible to see the evolution of the trajectories in the real Monza Circuit.
+In this plots it's possible to see the evolution of the trajectories in the real Monza Circuit (Lap 1, 10, 25).

 ![Alt Text](gif_images/track3traj.png)

 # References